PoorBillionaire/USN-Journal-Parser/README.md

 ```

 ####---last
 In the same vain as the --filename / -f functionality, perhaps the Analyst only wants USN records for a certain range of dates.
-This is somewhat possible through usn.py - by specifying the last n number of days, the script will return only USN journal records for those days:
+This is somewhat possible through usn.py - by specifying the last n number of days, the script will return only USN journal records for those days.
+The command below was executed on 11/3/15 and asks for records starting within the last seven days (including the current date):

 ```
 dev@computer:~$ python usn.py usnJRNL --last 7